Biography of William Armstrong

 1854: Armstrong read about the difficulties of maneuvering heavy field guns during the Crimean War and set about to build a lighter version.
 The prototype was a five pounder which eventually culminated in the “Armstrong” 12 pounder breach loading gun which was made up of separate coils of wrought iron.

 1859: Armstrong had given the patents of his guns to the British Government and he was knighted by Queen Victoria for his devotion to national duty.
-He was also appointed to the post of Engineer of Rifled Ordnance to the War Department. and later became the Superintendent at the Woolwich arsenal.
+He is also appointed to the post of Engineer of Rifled Ordnance to the War Department. and later became the Superintendent at the Woolwich arsenal.
 He was philanthropic during most of his life and gave £600 towards building a new school for the deaf.

-1860: Andrew Noble, an ex artillery captain in the Army and gun expert, joined the W.G.
+1860: Andrew Noble, an ex artillery captain in the Army and gun expert, joins the W.G.
 Armstrong Company but the contract with the British Government didn’t last long as Joseph Whitworth of Manchester led a campaign to discredit the Armstrong gun and return to muzzle loading weapons.

-1862: The British Government ceased ordering the Armstrong gun as they claimed it was difficult to maintain.
-Armstrong resigned from his Government posts and he received compensation for his loss of business.
-Undaunted Armstrong now turned toward manufacturing naval guns.
+1862: The British Government cease ordering the Armstrong gun as they claimed it was difficult to maintain.
+Armstrong resigns from his Government posts and he received compensation for his loss of business.
+Undaunted Armstrong now turns toward manufacturing naval guns.
 He had enlarged the house and gardens at Jesmond Dene (known as Jesmond Dean) for many years and used it to entertain potential customers.
-He commissioned a Banqueting Hall to be built in this year.
+He commissions a Banqueting Hall to be built in this year.

 1863: By now 3,800 people were employed at the Elswick Works.
 He buys his first plot of land near Rothbury.

-1864: The Elswick Ordnance Company which had built the field guns and W.G.
+1864: The Elswick Ordnance Company, which had built the field guns, and W.G.
 Armstrong and Company were merged to form Sir W.G.
 Armstrong and Company with Sir William as it’s first Chairman.
-The building of Cragside at Rothbury commences and he started planting many tress and designing its lakes.
+The building of Cragside at Rothbury commences and he started planting many trees and designing its lakes.

-1866: Hamilton Rendel, one of Georg’s brothers, joined the company in the engineering department.
+1866: Hamilton Rendel, one of Georg’s brothers, joins the company in the engineering department.